opf/openproject/docs/release-notes/14-4-0/README.md

 ![Example screenshot showing how changes on a custom field will now look like in the work package activity tab](Custom_field__long_text__changed.png)

 Clicking on the "Details" link will take the user to the diff view, which is also used for work package descriptions and project status explanations.
+See our [user guide on custom fields](../../user-guide/projects/project-settings/custom-fields/) for more information.

 <!--more-->